-- 15A.(1) A person who is a nominated officer under section 15(9)(a) commits an offence if the conditions in subsections (2) to (4) are satisfied. - (2) The first condition is that he - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in terrorist financing.
+- 15. (1) A person commits an offence if each of the following conditions is satisfied. - (2) The first condition is that he - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in terrorist financing.

-- (3) The second condition is that the information or other matter - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in consequence of a disclosure made under section 15. - (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him. - (5) The required disclosure is a disclosure of the information or other matter - (a) to a prescribed police officer, - (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 15C. - (6) But a person does not commit an offence under this section if he has a reasonable excuse for not disclosing the information or other matter. - (7) In deciding whether a person committed an offence under this section the court must consider whether he followed any relevant rules, guidance or instructions which were at the time concerned - (a) made or issued by the Guernsey Financial Services Commission under section 15 of the Disclosure (Bailiwick of Guernsey) Law, 2007 or any other enactment, and - (b) published in a manner it approved as appropriate in its opinion to bring the rules, guidance or instructions to the attention of persons likely to be affected by it. - (8) A disclosure made in good faith to a prescribed police officer does not contravene any obligation as to confidentiality or other restriction on the disclosure of information imposed by statute, contract or otherwise. - (9) In subsection (8) "good faith" means that the person making the disclosure (a)knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that the person in respect of whom the disclosure is made is engaged in terrorist financing.
+- (3) The second condition is that the information or other matter - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in the course of the business of a financial services business. - (4) The third condition is that he does not make the required disclosure as soon as is practicable after the information or other matter comes to him. - (5) The required disclosure is a disclosure of the information or other matter - (a) to a nominated officer or a prescribed police officer, - (b) in the form and manner (if any) prescribed for the purposes of this subsection by regulations under section 15C. - (6) But a person does not commit an offence under this section if- - (a) he has a reasonable excuse for not disclosing the information or other matter, - (b) he is a professional legal adviser and the information or other matter came to him in privileged circumstances, or - (c) subsection (7) applies to him. - (7) This subsection applies to a person if - (a) he does not know or suspect that another person is engaged in terrorist financing, and - (b) he has not been provided by his employer with such training as is required by regulations made under section 49 of the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999.